apache/pulsar/site2/docs/reference-pulsar-admin.md

 ```

 ### `get-compaction-threshold`
-Get compactionThreshold for a topic.
+Get compaction threshold for a topic.

 Usage
 ```bash